How to Import Passwords Into Google Chrome Using a CSV File

 5. How Do I Import a Password From Google Chrome?

 Password importing mechanics vary from browser to browser.
 For instance, if you’re using Edge, you can transfer the passwords pretty much automatically from any browser, including Chrome.
-Firefox, for instance, allows automatic imports, as well as importing from a file (CSV).
-When it comes to Opera, things work exactly the same as on Google Chrome.
+For instance, Firefox allows automatic imports and importing from a file (CSV).
+When it comes to Opera, things work the same as on Google Chrome.

 Importing Passwords to Google Chrome